-Graphic Designer Salaries Average
+Graphic Designer Salaries Average US

 When looking at the average graphic design salary, the numbers can often be skewed by the fact that a large part of the graphic design workforce is employed in urban areas, particularly the NYC, Philadelphia, and D.C. markets on the East Coast, Chicago in the Midwest and of course Los Angeles in the West.
 However, there are a number of up and coming design hubs like Tampa, Pittsburgh and the greater Phoenix area.

-An area of average graphic design salaries that is often over-looked is that of Graphic Design Educators.
+An area of average graphic design salaries that is often overlooked is that of Graphic Design Educators.
 A somewhat surprising number of well-established designers have great satisfaction in moving into the education area after having proven themselves in the field.
-The great thing about this field is the fact that it is entirely possible for design professionals to blend the satisfaction of teaching an instructing with lucrative free lance jobs.
+The great thing about this field is the fact that it is entirely possible for design professionals to blend the satisfaction of teaching an instructing with lucrative freelance jobs.

 Full-time design instructors without tenured type positions garner an average graphic design salary of $57 thousand.
-Those who achieve the rank of full professor can expect compensation in the range of $70,000.
+Those who achieve the rank of a full professor can expect compensation in the range of $70,000.
 Associate and Assistant professors make about $60 thousand and $50 thousand respectively.

 As with just about any other industry, the average salary of this market is dictated by many things.
 Experience and type of niche that is being worked in are going to play a huge part in determining the earnings that can be expected.
-There is of course the current economy to factor in.
+There is, of course, the current economy to factor in.
 While this field is experiencing success overall, there may be companies that are using graphic designers in-house that have been laid off.
 When this happens en masse, people will often take positions for less than they were just to have a job.
 The effect of this is that it can drive the salaries down in certain areas.
 It is just something else to consider when trying to figure out how much you can make in this particular industry

-States with the Highest Wages
+Which US States with the Highest Wages

-The U.S. Department of Labor reports the District of Columbia had employment of 1,540 graphic designers as of May 2008 compared to 30,340 in California and 20,830 in New York.
+The U.S. Department of Labor reports the District of Columbia had employment of 1,540 graphic designers as of May 2018 compared to 30,340 in California and 20,830 in New York.
 Though the District of Columbia pays $10,890 or 19.5% more in annual mean wages compared to California, the district has a small number of graphic designers.